 - Remove excess furniture and put away any personal pictures.

 - Get rid of excess clutter, and clear off all surfaces so you can really see the space beyond the chairs and tables.

 - Clearing out in advance helps when it comes time to pack things up and move.

 Agents once believed that the smell of baking – cookies, pie or bread – evoked a sense of home that would help sell the home faster.
 In reality, no smell is going to sell your home for you.
-There are a multitude of factors in play that contribute to getting a signature on paper, and most of them have to do with the house itself, the neighborhood, school system and price.
-So save the cookies for your family, and focus on details like a clean house.
+There is a multitude of factors in play that contributes to getting a signature on paper, and most of them have to do with the home itself, the neighborhood, school system, and price.
+So save the cookies for later and focus on details like a clean home.

-You are planning to move, and going to put in stainless appliances and granite counter tops now?
+You are planning to move, and going to put in stainless appliances and granite countertops now?
 Seems silly to pay more for upgrades – not to mention the time and disruption in your life – that you won’t be able to enjoy.
 Many homebuyers want to put their own stamp on a home as well.
-Investing on some fresh paint and plants that improve curb appeal are a yes, expensive remodels are a no.
+Investing in some fresh paint and plants that improve curb appeal are a yes, expensive remodels are a no.

 Myth #5: You need a realtor to sell your home

 This is false.
 To be honest, in most situations, you do not need to find a realtor to sell your home.
 You’ve already found the right place (OfferPad) to get a quote on selling a home, and the best part is that you don’t even have to learn how to sell a home by owner!
 Simply enter your address and get an offer to sell your home.